Curvature of Metrics on Semple Jet bundles: Existence of global dual differential operators

-The proof by Merker, the above Theorem is established outside a certain exceptional algebraic subset $\Sigma \subset J_{\text{vert}}^n(\mathfrak{X})$ defined by vanishing of certain Wronskians.
-In order to give a similar proof of GGL conjecture for general $X$ one may use the following generalization.
+parametrizing all such hypersurfaces, the GG-conjecture holds.
+In the proof by Merker for hypersurface case, the Theorem is established outside an algebraic subset $\Sigma \subset J_{\text{vert}}^n(\mathfrak{X})$ defined by vanishing of certain Wronskians, by using a result of Y. T. Siu in \cite{S}.
+In order to give a similar proof of GG conjecture for general $X$ one may use the following generalization.

 \textbf{Question:} If $X \subset \mathbb{P}^{n+1}$ be a generic member of a family $\mathfrak{X}$ of projective varieties, then there are constants $c_n$ and $c_n'$ such that

 is generated at every point by its global sections, where $L$ is an ample line bundle on $\mathfrak{X}$.
 By the analogy between microlocal differential operators and formal polynomials on the symmetric tensor algebra it suffices to show